ZaneDevv/ZaneDevv/README.md

 #
 ### 📖 Another hobbies

 Years ago, I began teaching people and helping them understanding different topics such as mathematics and programming.
-This is why I dediced to start a YouTube channel full of tutorials and lessons in spite of the fact that I'm not currently uploading any kind of content.
+This is why I decided to start a YouTube channel full of tutorials and lessons in spite of the fact that I'm not currently uploading any kind of content.
 <p style="margin-top: 0;">Although learning languages is not one of my main hobbies, I also enjoy learning them and understanding how other people from other countries and cultures comunicates.
 Therefore, as a way to learn and enhance my skills in a certain language, I used to make some simple projects in other languages besides English.</p>